angelicadatascience/watertreatment_public/README.md

 The original source code in this repository is available under the MIT License.
 See the `LICENSE` file for details.

 The three water treatment datasets used in this research are not included in this public repository and are not covered by the MIT License.
-The Sergio Cuevas and Los Filtros datasets were externally provided for this research and may not be redistributed without authorization from their respective data providers.
-The Alexander Orr operational dataset is also excluded from public distribution.
+The Alexander Orr, Sergio Cuevas, and Los Filtros datasets were externally provided for this research and may not be redistributed without authorization from their respective data providers.

 See `DATA_AVAILABILITY.md` for additional information.